 - got "trapped" in a burning building after he fell off a balcony and through the building's roof,

 - quickly switched into a dog's body (nothing like the threat of death by fire to motivate a quick shape-shift ),

 - left the bones, clothing, and personal effects of Lady Shellaneau Ivander behind as evidence

 - also left two small pieces of iron behind so any kandra who investigated would think they'd found his Blessing but be unable to test the melted spikes and know that they're fakes (so I'm thinking the building would be a blacksmith's shop or a metalworking factory or something, since a normal house fire probably wouldn't get hot enough to melt iron)

 - sneaked out through a secret passage that he collapsed behind him.

 Merlock was able to arrange things so that Prelan Davrin hired him to investigate NamPaen's death.
 Merlock reported that NamPaen had undoubtedly died in the fire.
 Davrin believed him and let the matter drop.

 House Ivander had already been struggling to deal with Lady Shella's debts and Prelan Davrin's sabotage/espionage, so "Shella's" death was the spark that lit the fire for Ivander's inevitable fall.
 The other Great Houses and the Steel Ministry smelled blood in the air and swooped in.
-Soon House Ivander was no longer a Great House; it was a puppet in all but name, its strings fought over by a couple of its bitterer rivals (Buvidas and TBD) and the Canton of Finance.
+Soon House Ivander was no longer a Great House; it was a puppet in all but name, its strings fought over by a couple of its bitterer rivals (Buvidas being one of them) and the Canton of Finance.
 As bad as this was, it would have gone a lot worse for House Ivander if NamPaen hadn't run away when he did, cutting short Prelan Davrin's schemes.